 Essentially, the exchange will — if possible — assign people to a new plan from a different carrier in the exchange, if the enrollee’s current carrier will no longer be offering plans in the exchange after the end of the year.
 Note that they use the words “the FFE will attempt to…” and “the FFE will endeavor to…”

 State-based exchanges can use the federally exchange’s protocol for mapping enrollees to new plans when an insurer leaves the marketplace, but they are not required to do so.
-For example, Idaho’s exchange confirmed that they are mapping BridgeSpan members to new plans for 2018, and Washington’s exchange is mapping Community Health Plan & Regence members to new plans.
-But Maryland’s exchange is not mapping Cigna members to new plans (Cigna enrollees in Maryland’s exchange will be uninsured as of January 1, 2018 if they don’t pick a new plan by December 31, but they will have a special enrollment period that continues for 60 days after the end of December during which they can pick a new plan)
+For example, Idaho’s exchange confirmed that they were mapping BridgeSpan members to new plans for 2018, and Washington’s exchange mapped Community Health Plan & Regence members to new plans.
+But Maryland’s exchange did not map Cigna members to new plans for 2018 (Cigna enrollees in Maryland’s exchange were uninsured as of January 1, 2018 if they didn’t pick a new plan by December 31, 2017, but they had a special enrollment period that continued for the first 60 days of 2018, during which they can pick a new plan)

 Can you be mapped to an off-exchange plan?